-If we find no way to store the energy cheap and on the very large scale, we can not go far beyond 50% of fluctuating renewable energy in the electric grid.
+If we find no way to store the energy cheap and on the huge scale, we cannot go far beyond 50% of fluctuating renewable energy in the electric grid.
 And the storage demand is in the range of 24 h global electricity production, 60,000 GWh!

 To imagine this number using batteries, think about the Gigafactory built by Elon Musk.
 If it reaches full capacity it may supply 100 GWh of batteries a year.
 If we install all the batteries in the grid, we need 600 years until we have enough storage.
 This works only out when the batteries have a lifetime of at least 600 years.

 |Figure 3: Gravity Storage, a large-scale electricity storage system.|